Here are 3 quickies* I put together for the Cellar Wine Club September allotment:

 make this more appetizing than water when you're parched.

-*-note, Chad Culley edited my paragraphs so he made a few structural changes
+pepper and a touch of heat. *-note, Chad Culley edited my paragraphs so he made a few structural changes

 No comments: